olcortesb/serverless-aws-ocr-tesseract-demo/README.md

 ## Notes of develop and configurations

-- run `npm init` for start the npm project and install pakages over the original template
+- Run `npm init` for start the npm project and install packages over the original template

-- change the name o services in serverless.yml
+- Change the name of services in serverless.yml

 ```
 service: serverless-aws-ocr-tesseract-demo
 ```

-- add the code of tesseract sample using the oficial documentations:
+- Add the code of tesseract sample using the official documentations:
     - https://github.com/naptha/tesseract.js#tesseractjs

 - Add more time out value and more memory to lambda